CtrlShanya/news-web-crawler/README.md

 1)  Then run the `Crawler.py` file to start the crawler as shown: (Input) `python Crawler.py`

-    This program while running, may ask the user the following:
-      `Do you want to continue (enter 'y' or 'n'):`

-    This is to stop the program as per the user's wishes.
-So to stop the program, please enter: `n` and to     keep the program running, please enter: `y`.

 2)  To view the contents of the table `test1` run the following on the Command Prompt: (Output) `python Database.py`